na-na-hi/renget/archive/oaicards.md

 #####Tokens
 >What the fuck is a token?
 LLM (large language model, aka the text AI) read words by tokens.
+Tokens can be thought of as pieces of words.
+Before the AI can process your prompts, the input is broken down into tokens.
+These tokens are not cut up exactly where the words start or end - tokens can include trailing spaces and even sub-words.
+All the information sent to the AI consumes tokens.
+This includes: your message history, your card details (description, example chats…), and your system prompts.

 As a rule of thumb assume:
 1 token ~= 4 chars in English
 1 token ~= ¾ words